mrled/education/notes.markdown

 Interestingly, when I come up with possibilities and sort them by normalized Hamming distance, breaking the ciphertext into two char (aka four hit) chunks has a lower hamming edit distance (1.5) than one char (aka two hit) does (2.5).
 This means it ends up chopping it in half and solving each half separately.

+## bugs in hexxor()

+-   I was using `len(x) is not len(y)` instead of `len(x) != len(y)`.
+Oops.
+-   I wasn't accounting for a XOR operation that would return a number with fewer digits because the most significant digits were zeroes.

+Now I'm producing shitty plaintext for challenge 06, but I am hoping I can just fix that by tweaking the winnowing algorithm.